Menu

 Here's the text.

-For those who travel abroad
+For those who are traveling abroad

-There are various infectious diseases that are rarely seen or are not well known in Japan, and are at high risk of infection overseas.
+There are various infectious diseases that are rarely seen or are not well known in Japan, and that are at high risk of infection overseas.

-Watch out for infectious diseases and enjoy traveling abroad
+Watch out for infectious diseases and enjoy traveling abroad videos

 1.Before traveling…